facebook••facebook••youtube••contact••index••home

 Sound Comparisons

-Below are audio samples of the Beta 27 and other mics I've used for spoken word.
-I spoke from 8 to 10 cm away.
-Microphones were mounted on a boom clamped to a computer desk in a partially treated room.
-I recorded into TwistedWave at 48 kHz and 24-bits.
+Below are audio tracks of the Beta 27 and other mics I've used for spoken word.
+Mics were mounted on a boom clamped to a computer desk in a partially treated room.
+I spoke 8 to 10 cm away from the mic while recording in TwistedWave at 48 kHz and 24-bits.
 Gain was staged to average about -12 dB.
-No normalization or processing or was used.
+No normalization or processing used.
 Mics used a foam pop filter unless otherwise noted.

 Shure Beta 27